table of contents

 High-quality parallel text is the necessary ingredient in any neural machine translation project.
 And recent advances in the field have made it possible to develop neural machine translators with limited amounts of parallel text.

-You can always find ways to assemble more parallel text.
+As a general matter, you can always find ways to assemble more parallel text.

 The traditional recommendation for languages without any parallel text has been to create a rules-based translator, using a framework like Apertium.
 But rules are difficult to write and, after a certain point, writing more rules won't improve translation quality very much.